bpftrace/bpftrace/tests/README.md

   pair per test is accepted.
 * `TIMEOUT`: The timeout for the testcase (in seconds).
 This field is required.
 * `WILL_FAIL`: Mark that this test case will exit uncleanly (ie exit code != 0)
+* `LOCALIZE_TIMESTAMPS`: Before comparing actual output to expected output, format `%H` timestamp strings to match the local time zone.
+This currently only works with `EXPECT_FILE`.

 If you need to run a test program to probe (eg, uprobe/USDT), you can use the `BEFORE` clause.
 The test scripts will wait for the test program to have a pid.